jonnonz1/nz-statute-book/acts/public/2011/financial-markets-authority-act-2011.md

 (7) If a person is in 2 or more classes of specified persons in respect of which different levies have been prescribed, the person must pay each of those levies (unless the regulations provide otherwise).
 (8) A levy for a financial year that starts after the FMA begins to carry out any additional function under any enactment may recover the costs of performing that additional function, irrespective of the fact that the regulations may be made and come into effect after the start of the financial year.
 (9) The amount of any unpaid levy is recoverable in any court of competent jurisdiction as a debt due to the FMA, or to any other person prescribed for the purposes of this subsection, on behalf of the Crown.
-(10) The FMA, or any other person prescribed for the purposes of this subsection, must ensure that each levy payment is paid into a Crown Bank Account and is separately accounted for.
+(10) The FMA, or any other person prescribed for the purposes of this subsection, must ensure that— (a) each levy payment is paid into a Crown Bank Account and is separately accounted for; or (b) by the 20th day of the month after the month in which the FMA or other person receives a levy payment, the levy payment is paid into a Crown Bank Account.

 ### 69 FMA must consult about request for appropriation
 (1) The FMA must, before submitting a request to the Minister seeking an appropriation of public money for the following year, or any change to an appropriation for the current year, that relates to costs that are intended to be recovered by way of levies under section 68, consult about that request with—